gauravsingh5566/GauravOps/README.md

 ## About me 🔍

-I am Azfar Alam, a DevOps Engineer passionate about integrating technologies and enhancing the DevOps journey.
+I am Gaurav Singh, a DevOps Engineer passionate about integrating technologies and enhancing the DevOps journey.
 As the founder of HelpOps-Hub, I created a platform to share solutions and prevent others from struggling with DevOps errors.
 I specialize in Linux, Kubernetes, AWS, Docker, Jenkins, and more, constantly seeking to upskill and innovate in the DevOps industry.

 <!----------------    Skills                ----------------------------------------------------------------------------------->